connor-rose/Penedex-landing-page/_pages/privacypolicy.md

 <br>
 ## Information I Collect

-I store information about your pens, inks, and EDC pairings to sync this information between your devices.
-I also collect anonymous statistics to help improve Penedex.
+I use iCloud and CloudKit to store your information about your pens, inks, and EDC pairings to sync this information between your devices.
+This data is stored using your personal iCloud account and is not accessible by myself or any third parties.

 ## Technical Basis